 Look for tequilas that are 100% agave, as these are the highest quality and have the best flavor.
 Tequila ages in oak barrels as it matures.
 I recommend using a silver or blanco tequila in your margaritas.
 Silver tequila has a strong, pure flavor and clear color, as it has only been aging in barrels for up to two months.

 Gold tequila, on the other hand, develops a golden color and oaky flavor as it ages longer.
 A reposado tequila ages between 2 months and a year, which lends it a smoother flavor than most silver tequilas.
 It also works for a margarita, though you may not want to mix its golden color with your lime juice in a traditional margarita.
 Gold tequilas aged over one year (añejo and extra añejo) are quite expensive.
 These are made to be sipped neat, without accompaniments and not as part of a mixed drink.

 Looking for other fun drink recipes?
 Don’t miss my favorite cocktail ever, the Hanky Panky.
 Still chilly out?
-How about this Vin Chaud.
-Or if the weather is heating up, make yourself a batch of this White Wine Sangria with Strawberries and enjoy.
+How about this Vin Chaud or Cranberry Mimosa?
+Or if the weather is heating up, make yourself a batch of this White Wine Sangria with Strawberries or this Strawberry Mimosa and enjoy.

 Need some recipe ideas for appetizers to serve with your margaritas?
 Here are a few of my favorites: